 The CCBC presents on new books for children and teens at the annual Wisconsin Library Association, Wisconsin Educational Media and Technology Association, and Wisconsin State Reading Association conferences.

 We are able to do a limited number of regional workshops around Wisconsin in addition to these conferences.

 Hosting a CCBC Workshop

-Start by contacting CCBC librarian Megan Schliesman (608-262-9503) to see if we have already committed to a workshop in your part of Wisconsin and with any questions you have about the information that follows.
+Start by checking our "Calendar of Events" for presentations around Wisconsin, or contact CCBC librarian Megan Schliesman (608-262-9503) or to see if we have already committed to a workshop in your part of Wisconsin and with any questions you have about the information that follows.

 We ask Wisconsin library systems and Cooperative Educational Services Agencies (CESAs) interested in hosting a CCBC workshop to work collaboratively with one another and other library systems and CESA’s to sponsor a regional hands-on CCBC children’s/young adult literature workshops.
 Additional sponsors might include area reading councils as well as school districts or early childhood groups.

 CCBC workshops can take place over the course of a single day or over two days.
 We encourage planners to consider an evening component that might be more accessible to classroom or early childhood teachers, followed by a workshop for librarians/librarians and teachers the next day.